What to do in Yosemite in November?

 Let’s assume it’s raining or snowing and you just simply don’t want to do deal with it.
 What is there to do?
 Quite a bit actually.

 - First, we think Alpine Escape is a pretty comfy place to hunker down in a storm.
-It has a full kitchen, central heat, a fireplace for ambiance and backup in event of a power outage, a large-screen TV with a Blu-Ray player and selection of movies and a handful of games.
+It has a full kitchen, central heat, a fireplace for ambiance and backup in event of a power outage, a large-screen TV with a Blu-Ray player and selection of movies and a handful of board games.
 We also have T1 internet, the best we can get here.
-It’s not really fast enough to stream a movie, but it is fast enough to surf the web.
+It’s not really fast enough to stream an HD movie, but it is fast enough to surf the web.
 Obviously, you’re not coming to Yosemite to sit around inside, but that’s just to say that if you go out in the rain or snow and get chilled, you’ll have a very comfy place to warm up in (and a clothes dryer to get your clothes dried out of the next day).

 - The Yosemite Valley Visitor Center has a nice set of exhibits on the history of Yosemite from geological times to the present.
 They show a movie every thirty minutes on Yosemite.
 As I write this, it alternates between two different movies, both of which I think are well worth watching.
 Right next door, the Yosemite Museum is small, but has some interesting artifacts from the early days of the park, representing both Indian and settler culture.
 Also, there is usually an Indian Cultural Demonstrator at the museum who can talk about the culture and also, depending on the person, show you traditional techniques of making baskets, rope, arrowheads and more.
 If your kids or you (no age limit) are doing the Junior Ranger program, a chat with the cultural demonstrator counts as a ranger talk.
 Finally, just behind the Museum is the Indian Village, which is also worth a walk (though that is actually outdoors).